sbabic/swupdate/doc/source/sw-description.rst

 All fields are mandatory.
 SWUpdate searches for a volume of the selected name and adjusts the size, or creates a new volume if no volume with the given name exists.
+In the latter case, it is created on the UBI device attached to the MTD device given by "device". "device" can be given by number (e.g. "mtd4") or by name (the name of the MTD device, e.g. "ubi_partition").
+The UBI device is attached automatically.

 images
 ------